jsw68/ZmanimAPI/README.md

 # ZmanimAPI
-An API to get Zmanim for any Longitude and Latitude
+An API to get Zmanim for anywhere around the world.

 ## Documentation and usage